rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene04-configuring-quality-gates.md

 Your project is now configured in SonarQube.
 We've set up the basic structure and analysis settings.
 In the next scene, we'll learn how to run your first analysis and understand the results.

+### Script for Course Creator
+- Mention scene 04 and summarize the main takeaways

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 04 of our SonarQube course. summarize the main takeaways"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">
 <p style="margin: 0;">Page 4/15</p>
 <p style="margin: 0;">Video ID: SQ_004</p>